-- (43) In view of the objectives of this Directive as regards gender balance, listed companies should be required at the request of a candidate for appointment or election to a director position, to inform that candidate of the qualification criteria upon which the selection was based, the objective comparative assessment of the candidates under those criteria and, where relevant, the specific considerations exceptionally tilting the balance in favour of a candidate who is not of the underrepresented sex.
-A requirement to provide such information might imply a limitation to the right to respect for private life and to the right to the protection of personal data that are recognised, respectively, by Articles 7 and 8 of the Charter.
+- (28) [...]
+In view of the objectives of this Directive as regards gender balance, listed companies should [...] be required [...] upon the request of [...] a candidate, [...] to inform that candidate of the qualification criteria upon which the selection was based, [...] the objective comparative assessment of the candidates under those criteria and, where relevant, the specific considerations exceptionally tilting the balance in favour of a candidate who is not of the under-represented sex.
+Such an information requirement might imply a limitation [...] to the right to respect for private life [...] and to the right to the [...] protection of personal data that are recognised, respectively, by [...]
+Articles 7 and 8 of the Charter. [...]
 However, such limitations are necessary and, in conformity with the principle of proportionality, genuinely meet recognised objectives of general interest.
 They are therefore in line with the requirements for such limitations laid down in Article 52(1) of the Charter and with the relevant case-law of the Court of Justice.
-Such limitations should be applied in compliance with Regulation (EU) 2016/679 of the European Parliament and of the Council. - Where a candidate of the underrepresented sex for appointment or election to a director position establishes facts, before a court or other competent authority, from which it can be presumed that that candidate was as equally qualified as the selected candidate of the other sex, the listed company should be required to demonstrate the correctness of the choice.
+Such limitations should be applied in compliance with Regulation (EU) 2016/679 of the European Parliament and of the Council 13. - (29) Where [...] a candidate of the under-represented sex establishes the presumption that they were equally qualified as compared with the selected [...] candidate of the other sex, the listed company should be required to demonstrate the correctness of the choice.

 Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (OJ L 119, 4.5.2016, p.
-1).
+1-88).

-(45)While this Directive seeks to establish minimum requirements in the form of binding measures to improve the gender composition of boards, it is important, in accordance with the principle of subsidiarity, to recognise the legitimacy of different approaches and to acknowledge the effectiveness of certain existing national measures, already adopted in this policy area, which have shown satisfactory results.
-In some Member States, efforts to ensure a more balanced representation of women and men on boards have thus already been made through the adoption of binding measures that are considered equally effective to those laid down in this Directive.
-Those Member States should be able to suspend the application of the requirements laid down in this Directive relating to the selection of candidates for appointment or election to director positions and, where relevant, those relating to the establishment of individual quantitative objectives, provided that the conditions for a suspension set out in this Directive are fulfilled.
-In such cases, where Member States have introduced such binding measures by way of national law, the rounding rules set out in this Directive with regard to the specific number of directors should be applied mutatis mutandis for the purpose of assessing those national measures under this Directive.
-In a Member State where such suspension applies, the objectives laid down in this Directive should be deemed to be attained and thus the objectives laid down in this Directive in relation to non-executive directors or all directors do not replace and are not added to the relevant national measures

-With a view to improving the gender balance among directors involved in daily management tasks, listed companies should be required to set individual quantitative objectives regarding a more balanced representation of both sexes among executive directors, with the aim of achieving such objectives by the date set out in this Directive.
-Those objectives should help companies to achieve tangible progress as compared with their current situation.
-That obligation should not apply to listed companies which pursue the objective of 33 % relating to all directors, whether executive or non-executive.
+- (29a) While this Directive seeks to establish minimum requirements in the form of binding measures to improve the gender composition of boards of listed companies, and in accordance with the principle of subsidiarity, it is important to recognise the legitimacy of different approaches and to acknowledge the effectiveness of certain national measures, already adopted in this policy area, that have already shown satisfactory results.
+In some Member States, efforts to ensure a more balanced representation of women and men on the boards of listed companies have thus already been made through the adoption of binding measures that are considered equally effective to those laid down in this Directive.
+The requirements relating to the process of selection of candidates and, where relevant, those relating to the establishment of individual quantitative objectives, may therefore be suspended by those Member States.
+In such cases, where Member States have introduced such measures by way of national legislation, the rounding rules defined in this Directive with regard to the specific number of board members should be applied mutatis mutandis for the purpose of assessing those national provisions under this Directive.
+Where a Member State has decided to apply such suspension, the objectives set out in this Directive should be deemed to be attained. - (29b) With a view also to improving the gender balance among directors involved in daily management tasks, listed companies should be required to set individual quantitative objectives regarding a more balanced representation of both sexes among executive directors, with the aim of reaching such objectives by the date set out in this Directive.
+These objectives should help companies to achieve tangible progress as compared with their current situation.
+This obligation should not apply to listed companies which pursue the objective of 33 % relating to all directors, whether executive or non-executive.